-The Alaska Regional Contingency Plan and four Area Contingency Plans are hosted by ADEC.
+The Alaska Planning Framework consists of the Regional Contingency Plan and four Area Contingency Plans.

 The planning framework for Alaska for response to oil spill and hazardous materials releases aligns with the National Oil and Hazardous Substances Pollution Contingency Plan (National Contingency Plan ) and the National Response Framework.

 The primary repository of these plans is on the Alaska Department of Environmental Conservation, website at: http://dec.alaska.gov/spar/ppr/contingency-plans/response-plans.
 The Regional Contingency Plan and three coastal zone Area Contingency Plans plans are also available on the U.S. Coast Guard Homeport, in accordance with USCG regulation.

 The ARRT Statewide Planning Committee works to coordinate the content of the ACPs between the Area Committees.
 To support this, they maintain an "ACP Style Guide" to foster consistency of style and language among the plans.